sdao/MayaCardboard/README.md

 -------------------------------
 The Maya plugin exposes three commands, `usbConnect`, `usbStatus`, and `usbDisconnect`.
-- `usbConnect`: this command requires two parameters, `-id` and `-sp`.
-The `-id` parameter must be two strings, representing the USB VID and PID of the connected Android device in hex format, e.g. `-id "22b8" "2e82"` for a Moto G (3rd generation).
+- `usbConnect`: this command requires three parameters, `-id`, `-sp`, and `-h`.
+  The `-id` parameter must be two strings, representing the USB VID and PID of a connected Android device in hex format, e.g. `-id "18d1" "4ee2"` for a Google Nexus 4.
 The `-sp` parameter is the name of a stereo panel, e.g.
   `-sp StereoPanel` for the default stereo panel.
+The `-h` parameter is the name of the scene object that acts as the head, e.g. `-h stereoCamera` to track the rotation of the stereo camera rig.
-  - Example command: `usbConnect -id "22b8" "2e82" -sp StereoPanel`.
+  - Example command: `usbConnect -id "22b8" "2e82" -sp StereoPanel
+    -h stereoCamera`
 - `usbStatus`: returns information about the currently-connected USB device.
 - `usbDisconnect`: stops the stream if a USB device is connected.